Kronprinsessegade 8: Ruben family

-The property was home to 27 residents in five households at the time of the 1845 census.
-Isaac H.Ruben, a textile printer, resided on the ground floor with his wife Susanne Blachm their four children (aged 11 to 22) and two maids.
-He operated a textile printing business in the building before constructing a large new textile factory at Rolighedsvej in Frederiksberg in 1857.
-Elisabeth Ida Margrethe Cederfeld de Simonsen (1792-1883), widow of Hans Wilhelm Cederfeld de Simonsen (1777-1836), resided on the first floor with two of her children (aged 26 and 27).
-Lars Svane (1790-1874), a goods broker, resided on the second floor with his wife Julie Clausen (1796-1887), two of their sons and one maid.
-The eldest of the sons was the later bishop of Viborg Jørgen Svane (1821-1903).
-Carl Eduard Moldenhawer, inspector at the Royal Danish Library, resided on the third flor with his wife Marie Elise Brockhausen, their three children (aged three to 15), an maid and the painter Carl Andreas Isling.
+Rubem's property was home to 27 residents in five households at the time of the 1845 census.
+Isaac H. Ruben and his wife Susanne Blachm still resided on the ground floor with their four children (aged 11 to 22) and two maids.
+Elisabeth Ida Margrethe Cederfeld de Simonsen (1792–1883), widow of Hans Wilhelm Cederfeld de Simonsen (1777–1836), resided on the first floor with two of her children (aged 26 and 27).
+Lars Svane (1790–1874), a goods broker, resided on the second floor with his wife Julie Clausen(1796–1887), two of their sons and one maid.
+The eldest of the sons was the later bishop of Viborg Jørgen Svane (1821–1903).
+Carl Eduard Moldenhawer, inspector at the Royal Danish Library, resided on the third floor with his wife Marie Elise Brockhausen, their three children (aged three to 15), a maid and the painter Carl Andreas Isling.

+In 1857, Ruben constructed a large new textile mill at Rolighedsvej in Frederiksberg.
+He died in 1868.

 Later history

 Bloch & Andresen, Nordisk Tekstil, a textile company, was based in the building in 1950.

-Danske Revisorer bought the building in circa the 1970s.
-In 2023, Danske Tevisorer sold the building to Cope Ejendomme.
+The property belonged to Erik Hermansen from at least the middle of the 1950s.
+Danske Revisorer bought it in the 1970s.
+In 2023, Danske Tevisorer sold the building to COPI Group.

 Architecture

-The building consists of four storeys over a cellar and is six bays wide.
-The facade features a frieze between the first and second floor.
+Kronprinsessegade is a six-bays-wide building constructed with four storeys over a walk-out basement.
+The facade is finished with shadow joints on the ground floor and the exposed part of the basement.
+A frieze is seen between the first and second floor.
 A gateway in the right side of the building opens to a courtyard.
-A six-bay side wing projects from the rear side of the building and connects to a six bay rear wing at the bottom of the courtyard.
+A six-bay side wing extends from the rear side of the building and connects to a six-bay rear wing at the bottom of the courtyard.